Abel's Calculators — Smarter Decisions. Better Results.Abel's Calculators

 Three Common Refinance Scenarios

 The classic case.
 Your rate drops, your payment drops, and you save money over time.
-This is almost always worth modeling, but the size of the win depends heavily on how long you plan to stay.
-If you might move in 2–3 years, the closing costs might not be recoverable.
+This is almost always worth modeling, but two things make it trickier than it sounds.

 Scenario 1 — Rate Reduction